Coffee is such an integral part of everyday life that few of us stop to think what goes into growing the beans that make this hugely popular beverage.

 Fairtrade currently works with more than 762,392 coffee farmers globally through 582 Fairtrade certified coffee producer organisations.
 In 2017, Fairtrade coffee farmers cultivated coffee on more than 938,000 hectares worldwide producing an estimated 214,335 tonnes of coffee.
 The Fairtrade Premium is valuable additional capital that allows farmer organisations to reinvest in improving infrastructure, services to farmers such as training on better farming practices or credit and financial services, but also to support cash payments to farmer members who are struggling with food security or other basic needs.
 Fairtrade Standards are designed to deliver against all three pillars of sustainability – economic, social and environmental.

 In addition to the Fairtrade Minimum Price and Fairtrade Premium, Fairtrade provides essential training and support to farmer organisations to help them thrive.
 One of the main focus areas is to train farmers to adapt better to changing climate and weather conditions.
 Watch coffee farmers in Peru share the lessons with other farmers as they adapt to climate change.
 Keeping the next generation engaged in the coffee sector is one of the challenges facing the industry.
-Learn more about the Fairtrade International Climate Change Programme and how Fairtrade coffee farmers are adapting to climate change here.
+Learn more about the Fairtrade International Climate Change Programme and how Fairtrade coffee farmers are adapting to climate change: Fairtrade and climate change.